tylerd92/git-linux-cheat-sheat/readme.md

 ### Git Commands
 git init - creates a git respository

 git add - adds content to the index of the working tree

+git commit - creates a new commit with the contents in the current index with a message to describe the changes